 If you request a copy of information held by Council, Council may charge a fee to cover photocopying or if Council has an authority to charge a fee.
 Please refer to Council's fees and charges (pdf) for more information.

-The Privacy and Information Commission (IPC) can provide you with information about the GIPA Act.
+The Information and Privacy Commission (IPC) can provide you with information about the GIPA Act.
 More information can be found on www.ipc.nsw.gov.au